emanuel2718/termitype/README.md

 ### TODO

+- [ ] underline wrong words (must have at least one wrong character for it to be underlined)
 - [ ] Proper Results screen
 - [ ] Improve the Footer with icons if possible
 - [ ] Change mode/value with the menu